renatorib/react-powerplug/README.md

 <br />

- > **React PowerPlug is a set of pluggable renderless components and helpers** that provides different types of state and logics so you can use with your dumb components.
-It creates a state and pass down the logic to the children, so you can handle your data.
-Read about [Render Props](https://reactjs.org/docs/render-props.html) pattern.
+ > **React PowerPlug is a set of pluggable renderless components and helpers** that provides different types of state and logic utilities that you can use with your dumb components.
+It creates state and passes down the logic to the children, so you can handle your data.
+Read about the [Render Props](https://reactjs.org/docs/render-props.html) pattern.

 ## Highlights